Vet approved

 Home Care for Your Cat’s Abscess

-If a scab forms over the abscess and it begins to swell again, warm compresses can soften the scab and you can usually remove it.
-Call your vet with any questions about the healing process.
-Pictures help!
+• Addressing scabs: If a scab forms over the abscess and the area begins to swell again, soften the scab with a warm compress and gently remove it.
+Always consult your vet if you’re unsure about the healing process—sending pictures can be helpful.

 Cat Abscess Treatment: When Things Go Wrong